dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 }
 ```

 Since we have the data, we can now add the structure of each of the states we need to handle.
-Add the following markup to `TemplatedList.cshtml`:
+Add the following markup to `TemplatedList.razor`:

 ```html
 @if (items == null)